plan4hub/yoda/docs/MANUAL.md

 For more details on specifying interval, start date and end date, consult the Issues Statistics Report.

 As wit the Issue Statistics Report, multiple repositories may be specified.
+It is also possible to specify label and/or milestone filtering.

 The report is available [here](yoda-cfd.html).